Exercise and Brain Health: How Physical Activity Boosts Cognitive Function

 Two areas of the brain are particularly important when it comes to cognitive decline: the hippocampus and prefrontal cortex (PFC).
 These areas are the most susceptible to cognitive degeneration or impairment.

 The hippocampus, which is responsible for memory and learning, is affected by exercise in a few ways.
 Studies show that with aerobic exercise, brain matter shows “an increase in volume of the left and right hippocampus,” an area that often declines in volume as we age.
-The hippocampal decline also occurs significantly with Alzheimer’s disease, which can be reduced by 25%for those with the condition.
-The hippocampus is also where much neurogenesis (creating new brain cells) occurs—at least if you exercise enough!
+The hippocampal decline also occurs significantly with Alzheimer’s disease, which can be “reduced by 25%” for those with the condition.
+The hippocampus is also a primary area where neurogenesis (creating new brain cells) can occur with sufficient exercise.

-The other area benefiting directly from exercise is the prefrontal cortex or PFC—the brain’s “CEO,” responsible for most of our executive functions, including decision-making, attention, problem-solving, and goal-setting.
+The other region benefiting directly from exercise is the prefrontal cortex, or PFC.
+The prefrontal cortex is sometimes called the brain’s “CEO,” as it is responsible for most of our executive functions, including decision-making, attention, problem-solving, and goal-setting.
 Studies show that older adults, in particular, can benefit from exercise due to increased “executive functions mediated by the PFC.”

 Exercise benefits brain health significantly because it involves so many bodily processes simultaneously.